GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

  * So i stared collecting the photos of indian backgrounds with my team mates for assignment 15A.
  * So the foreground object we choose is cow which is the most common animal on roads.
  * So we collected the Background images which are of some indian street photos which were covered with plastic, waste,roads and traffic     etc.
- * We filtered some of images and we spent msot of time for making the background more realistic.
+ * We filtered some of images and we spent most of time for making the background more realistic.
  * Here are some of the images we collected for Background.
  * But after listening to your session we decided that background may or may not  be too realistic.So we also downloaded some animation    photos as background.
  ### background image